senserf/picos/README.txt

 	   Fixed a (more serious) bug in mailbox.c causing occasional initialization problems when the malloc'ed area for a mailbox was not zeroed out.

+ R080229A  Cosmetics needed to eliminate compilation problems with gcc 4.1.2.
+	   Apparently "friend" declaration doesn't count as announcement any more.